ChelleShock/wiserready/docs/app-overview.md

 ## Scripts & data seeding

-The repository keeps a lightweight seed file at `data/rules.json`.
-Two scripts handle moving data between the file and Supabase:
+The repository keeps a lightweight seed file at `data/rules.json` aligned to the WISeR notice service list (nerve stimulators, spinal procedures, arthroscopy, skin/tissue substitutes, etc.).
+The full CMS export with all CPTs (including those not subject to WISeR prior auth) remains available under `data/cms/` (`rules_grouped_by_cpt.json`, `rules_joined.json`, `rules_joined.csv`).
+Two scripts handle moving data between the seed file and Supabase:

 - `npm run import:rules` — executes `scripts/import-rules-to-supabase.mjs`.
 It loads the JSON, truncates `rule*` tables, inserts new rows, and normalizes the `requires_pa` values.
 - (Optional) Add an export script if you need to pull Supabase changes back into `data/rules.json`.
+- `npm run query:cms -- <CPT> [--state=XX]` — quick lookup inside `data/cms/rules_grouped_by_cpt.json` for codes that fall outside the WISeR prior-auth list.

 To refresh Supabase with the current seed data: